 - Understand and communicate the importance of necessary rules each Fire Conclave members must adhere to.

-- Honor sobriety while performing these duties.
+- Honor sobriety while performing these duties as well as when performing.

 This brief overview is designed to give you enough information to make an informed decision about whether you wish to become a Shin.
 If you’d like to be a Shin and would like to know more about the expected duties and responsibilities, please see our So You Wanna Be A Shin (PDF).

 There must be a minimum of 15 fire performers in a large group, or 7 in a small group.
 A fire performer is anyone who dances or moves with a fire tool to create performative fire art.
 Fire Performers are part of a group that works under the direction of their Shin and are required to honor sobriety while playing with fire.
-Fire Performers can not be a Helmsmen or Documentarian.
+Fire Performers can not be a Helmsman or Documentarian.

 Fire Watch / Safety Personnel

 Radio communications in the Great Circle before, during and after the fire performance is crucial.
-The Helmsman is an extension of the persona calling the Run of Show (essentially an assistant stage manager).
+The Helmsman is an extension of the person calling the Run of Show (essentially an assistant stage manager).
 They listen for cues to start and stop and transmit these cues to their fire performance group.
 Helmsmen must have a critical eye to observe everything that happens with, around and outside of the performers’ area and are required to honor sobriety while performing their duties at the Burn.
 Each fire group will have one Helmsman.
-The Helmsmen performs this singular task and may not perform with fire, playa music, document or act as Fire Watch.
+The Helmsmen performs this singular task and may not perform with fire, play music, document or act as Fire Watch.
 Helmsman duty requires that the radio and equipment be checked out prior to the Burn and returned as designated after the Man falls.

 Optional – But Nice to Have – Support Staff